 We performed a comparison between DD Boost and HPE StoreOnce based on real PeerSpot user reviews.

-Find out in this report how the two Deduplication Software solutions compare in terms of features, pricing, service and support, easy of deployment, and ROI."I like the tool set, it's easy to work on and the support is brilliant."
+Find out in this report how the two Deduplication Software solutions compare in terms of features, pricing, service and support, easy of deployment, and ROI."The initial setup of DD Boost involves a simple procedure."

 "The most valuable feature of this solution is that it can support both the CIFS and NFS protocols simultaneously."